 You can check out more examples of best practices in using visual hierarchy in Professional PowerPoint templates at SlideUpLift

-SlideUpLift was created to serve presentation needs of business professionals.
+SlideUpLift was created to serve the presentation needs of business professionals.
 Professionals across the world are taking advantage of SlideUpLift Templates Library to add amazing visual appeal to their presentations.
 These templates are 100% editable, instantly downloadable and conceptualized by alumni from premier consulting companies and executed by graphic designers.